jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 16 - motion of a particle along a straight line.md

 Taking the positive square root for rising objects and the negative for falling we have:

 $$ \tag{f} v = \pm \sqrt{{v_0}^2 + 2gR(\frac{R}{r} - 1)} $$

+# Horizontal Motion

+In horizontal motion, we have friction between a moving object and the surface it's moving on.
+We call this **sliding friction** to distinguish it from the friction a stationary object has (*static friction*).

+The amount of sliding friction for a given object moving on a given surface is determined by two factors:

+1. The gravitational force pressing the object into the surface ($mg$).
+2. The smoothness/roughness particular the object and surface and is given as the constant $\mu$ called the **coefficient of friction**.

+Any force pushing the object must also be considered - let's call that $F$.

+Recalling that mass $\times$ acceleration = net force acting on a body, we have the following equivalent equations of motion:

+$$ m\frac{dv}{dt} = F - \mu mg, \quad v\frac{dv}{dx} = \frac{F}{m} - \mu g $$

+In practice we usually have to deal with wind or water resistance too, which will just be another force in the negative direction on the right hand side of the equation.

+*jmh*: Horizontal motion is pretty easy and boring compared to vertical motion.